The Powerstation: History

-First opened in the 1950s as a hotel lobby, the Powerstation soon become a "dine-and-dance" venue.
-The space later became the Galaxy venue.
+First opened as a "dine-and-dance" venue in the 1950s.
+By the early 1980s, it was owned by Phil Warren and his partner Don Lillian as Dirty Dicks, a bawdy-themed restaurant.
+In April 1986, the space became the Galaxy live music venue, still owned by Warren.

-In 1986, Simon Grigg, Roger Perry, and Tom Sampson opened the house music club 'Asylum' within the Galaxy venue.
-Whilst initially starting as a club playing hip hop, soul, and pop music, it soon gained a reputation for playing house music, making it the first house music club in Australasia.
-Grigg described Asylum as "one of the first clubs that had no colour or race barriers, so the crowd came from south, west, north, east, and central Auckland and mostly happily mixed."
+In October 1986, Simon Grigg, Roger Perry, and Tom Sampson opened the house music club 'The Asylum' within the Galaxy venue.
+Whilst initially starting as a club playing hip hop, soul, and funk music, it soon gained a reputation for playing house music, making it the first house music club in Australasia.
+Grigg described The Asylum as "one of the first clubs that had no colour or race barriers, so the crowd came from south, west, north, east, and central Auckland and mostly happily mixed."

-In 1989, Galaxy started to host five bands for five dollars glam metal shows - sparking a renewed interest in the genre in Auckland.
+In late 1987, The Asylum's hosts moved on, and Warren and Lillian sold the venue to a consortium led by promoter Chris Cole and recording studio owner Doug Rogers.
+In April 1988, it reopened as The Powerstation, a name it has had ever since.
+In 1989, The Powerstation started to host five bands for five dollars glam metal shows - sparking a renewed interest in the genre in Auckland.

-By 2008, Galaxy had turned into an 80s-themed bar called Bar Retro.
-In 2009, Bar Retro went into receivership and Peter Campbell bought the venue, branding it as the Powerstation.
+By 2008, The Powerstation had turned into an 80s-themed bar called Bar Retro.
+In 2009, Bar Retro went into receivership, and Peter Campbell bought the venue.
+He has owned it since.